grmarxer/Onboarding/Case_Study_4-VIPs_and_Pools.md

 - Push client src address to the server in HTTP header
 - Round robin
 - HTTP Monitor without GET defined
-- Shutdown web service on nodes, can you still ping VIP IP, what does the three-way handshake look like, is this expected?

 #### SSH (Port 22)
 - Full proxy